The best places to travel in June

 With an abundance of markets and majestic mosques, Fes is fabulous destination for foodies, history buffs and culture vultures alike.

-As for why to visit in June, while July sees temperatures soar to the late 30s, June averages 30C.
-So, while it’s hot, hot, hot, it’s comfortable enough to explore the most complete medieval city of the Arab world.
+As for why to visit in June, while July sees temperatures soar into the high 90s°F, with June averaging around 86°F. So, while it’s hot, hot, hot, it’s comfortable enough to explore the most complete medieval city of the Arab world.

 Fes is also the culinary capital of Morocco — a stunning place to enjoy some of the country's best eating and drinking experiences.